mattmag/RedEye/README.md

 - **Faded Comments with XML Comments Support**

     Comments are faint to avoid pulling focus from the code.
 As large comment blocks usually precede method and class definitions, their style furthers the goal of visually separating major code structures.
-Also, C#'s XML comments are supported to help with formatting and syntax.

 ## Language Support